Published June 28, 2024

 User behavior survey question

-Over the next week, we made changes to Advent’s Audiences page design to increase the fidelity and target those two culprits, and then ran the same Gravity Score test again.
+Over the next week, we made changes to Advent’s Audiences page design to increase fidelity and target those two culprits.
+Then, we ran the same Gravity Score test again.
 Below is a screenshot of the updated prototype.

 Design wireframe